We nurture health and wellness in mind and body.

 First through twelfth grade students learn the basic skills needed to avoid tobacco, alcohol and drug addiction.
 The ten-session program, conducted at schools and community sites, focuses on how to resist peer pressure, set goals, make sound decision, manage emotions and communicate effectively in order to live a nonviolent, drug-free life.

 This community coalition works to create an alcohol and drug free culture for youth and young adults in McLennan County.
-Funded by a five-year grant from the Department State Health Services (DSHS) in 2013, the organization researches and environmentally addresses underage and binge drinking, marijuana use and prescription drug abuse.
+The organization researches and environmentally addresses underage and binge drinking, marijuana use and prescription drug abuse.
 The coalition is comprised of nonprofit organizations, businesses, parents, students and other concerned community members.